 The timing is crucial as you need to indicate a realistic completion date, based on the outcome of your viva and any corrections you might need to submit.
-You should contact your Internal Examiner and explain you will be applying for a Tier 4 DES and how long they estimate it will take to look at your thesis, bearing in mind other commitments such as holidays, conferences, etc as the CAS needs to be issued before you are granted Leave to Supplicate.
+You should contact your Internal Examiner and explain you will be applying for a Student Route DES and ask how long they estimate it will take to look at your thesis, bearing in mind other commitments such as holidays, conferences, etc as the CAS needs to be issued before you are granted Leave to Supplicate.